mcastrolab/Brazil_Covid19_spatiotemporal/3_hoover/README.md

 __Fig.
 3C__ and __Fig.
 3D__ (`/figure/Figure3`) are bivariate choropleth maps of the index for cases and deaths for the first week states had epideomiologcal data __Fig.
 3C__ and epidemiological week 41 - the last week of analysis __Fig.
 3D__.
 These maps were created in ArcMap.

 __Author:__ Sun Kim calculated the locational Hoover index.
 Marcia C. Castro, PhD concieved of the analysis and supervised the research.

+__Reference(s):__
+1. P. A. Rogerson, D. A. Plane, The Hoover Index of Population Concentration and the Demographic Components of Change: An Article in Memory of Andy Isserman. *International Regional Science Review* 36, 97-114 (2012)

+2. G. M. Steeves, F. C. Petterini, G. V. Moura, The interiorization of Brazilian violence, policing, and economic growth. *EconomiA* 16, 359-375 (2015).

 ### License